 In these locations, a gallon of gas costs more than the federal minimum wage

-Motorists across the U.S. are grappling with gasoline prices that are reaching new records almost daily, but the pain isn't evenly distributed across the nation.
-Take the handful of locations where a gallon of regular fuel now costs as much as the federal minimum wage of $7.25.
+Motorists across the U.S. are grappling with gasoline prices that are reaching new records almost daily.
+But the pain isn't evenly distributed across the nation.
+Take the handful of locations where a gallon of regular fuel now costs as much as or more than the federal minimum wage of $7.25.

-It's a painful threshold that prices at the pump have reached in at least 15 stations — all in California, according to GasBuddy.
-Granted, the minimum wage in California is far above the federal minimum, with workers in the state earning at least $14 an hour, but paying $7.25 a gallon or more still takes a chunk out of the typical paycheck.
+It's a painful threshold that prices at the pump have reached at seven stations, all in California, according to GasBuddy.
+Granted, the minimum wage in California is far above the federal minimum — with workers in the state earning at least $14 an hour.
+But paying $7.25 a gallon or more still takes a chunk out of the typical paycheck.

 - Fort Dick Market at 6670 Lake Earl Dr. in Crescent City: $7.70 a gallon